 One of the processes affected is how Resumes/CVs are being presented.
-Either it is being designed Figma or written in pdf, resumes are a pivotal part of your recruitment process.
+Whether it is being designed Figma or written in pdf, resumes are a pivotal part of your recruitment process.

 While a couple of recruiters are not keen on the structure of your CV, every recruiter is keen on the content of your CV.